• EnglishEspañol日本語한국어Português

 our product/platform

-First use: New Relic (docs, UI, titles) or New Relic observability platform (marketing content)
+First use: New Relic platform (docs, UI, titles) or New Relic Intelligent Observability Platform (marketing content)

 Subsequent uses: New Relic or New Relic platform

-Note: New Relic observability platform is recommended for marketing content where users might not be familiar with our product.
+Note: New Relic Intelligent Observability Platform is recommended for marketing content where users might not be familiar with our product.

 Do not use: New Relic's, New Relic One, NR1